On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Results on Stability and Incentive Compatibility

-Real-world applications often would want the agents involved to act according to their true preferences.
-Roth \cite{roth1982economics} showed that it is not possible to have any incentive compatible mechanism to find stable integral matchings.
-However, stable integral matchings form a mere subset of stable fractional matchings, and it is not explicit whether incentive compatible mechanisms exist in this case.
-We now resolve this question by demonstrating that this, in fact, is not possible.
+Incentive compatibility is very desirable for real-world matching applications. \cite{roth1982economics} showed that there is no incentive compatible mechanism to find stable integral matchings.
+However, stable integral matchings form a proper subset of stable fractional matchings and it is not clear whether or not incentive compatible mechanisms exist in the fractional matching setting.
+We resolve this question by demonstrating that this, in fact, is not possible, even when we relax the notion of incentive compatibility to approximate incentive compatibility.